 Alzheimer’s of Central Alabama (ACA) has a long, proud history of supporting research.
 We have funded 24 seed research grants since 2001 at Alabama universities.
 Six of these grants yielded promising results that resulted in over $2.3 million in additional funding for continued study at the University of Alabama in Birmingham (UAB).
 Click to see all funded studies.

-In 2019 the Jr. Board established the Pre-Doctoral Scholars Program for Alzheimer’s Disease Research at UAB.
-Funding from the Jr. Board supported has supported 2 graduate students conducting Alzheimer’s disease research.
-A third student will be selected in 2021.
+In 2019 the Junior Board established the Pre-Doctoral Scholars Program for Alzheimer’s Disease Research at UAB.
+Funding from the Junior Board supported has supported 3 graduate students conducting Alzheimer’s disease research.
 By investing in student support, ACA is simultaneously investing in current research projects and developing the future workforce for Alzheimer’s disease research.
 Programs like this can assist in recruiting the brightest, most promising students to establish careers in Alzheimer’s research.

 ACA partnered with the Brain Health Institute (BHI) to establish the brainH.E.A.L.T.H. protocol.
 BHI developed an intervention for dementia caregivers and people at risk that targets: